Recipes Air Fryer Recipes Air Fryer Vegetable Recipes Air Fryer Roast Potatoes

 You can reheat the potatoes in the air fryer, air fry for 3-4 minutes until warmed through (twice air-fried potatoes are the ultimate crispy potato dish!).

-Freezing and reheating roast potatoes
+Freezing leftover roast potatoes

-You can also store leftover roast potatoes in the freezer if you want to keep them for longer:
+You can also store leftover roast potatoes in the freezer if you want to keep them for longer.
+Spread the leftover roast potatoes on a baking tray, and place in the freezer until they are frozen.
+Then transfer the frozen roast potatoes to freezer bags for storage.

 You can air fry frozen roast potatoes from frozen to reheat them: